 Quality assurance mechanisms are present and fairly well-aligned with international standards.
 There is a number of quality assurance mechanisms and formal policies for the development and the management of the program of study.
 Importantly, formal quality assurance mechanisms are accompanied by informal processes, which also appear to be working quite well.

 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

+The proposed program of study is designed so that it enables smooth student progression.
 In summary, the strengths of the program are as follows: